faberAndro/Number_Theory_1_primes_plot/README.md

 In order to run, this file requires the matplotlib module to be installed.

-The first 23000 prime numbers are visualized as leaves of a binary tree, to check for any repetitive pattern to exist. only leaves are displayed, not branches. the binary tree starts at the left bottom corner and expands towards NE.
+The first 23000 prime numbers are visualized as leaves of a binary tree, to check for any repetitive pattern to exist.
+Only leaves are displayed, not branches.
+The binary tree starts at the left bottom corner and expands towards NE.
 Every red imaginary line represents a bunch of numbers laying between 2^n and 2^(n-1) The blue line represents the horizon of infinites.
 For the numbers to be visualized close to the horizon, at least a 2^40 numbers need to be investigated.